JohnKendrick/PDielec/Sphinx/application_notes_3.rst

 ......................................

 PDielec needs the Born charges for every atom, not just the symmetry unique ones.
-The full set of charges is generated in file “PDIELEC_BORN” by the ``phonopy-pdielec-born`` command provided by PDielec.
+The full set of charges is generated in file “BORN_PDIELEC” by the ``phonopy-pdielec-born`` command provided by PDielec.
 Note that this command only uses the Phonopy API, no feature of the PDielec API is used.